 I have no idea why they were called that as there was no coffee in them.

 All I remember is that I used to eat them nearly every morning at recess.
 Smeared with lashings of fresh butter, their cinnamon aroma would transport me into another world.

 A world where science class and geography did not exist.

 How I miss those days…

-- 1 quantity of light brioche bread recipe (recipe in above link)
+- 1 quantity of light brioche bread recipe – recipe found here

 - 60 grams hazelnuts, roughly chopped

 - Preheat your oven to 180 deg C